tanakapayam/kubernetes-efk-gcp/README.md

 The elasticsearch pod is the most complicated of the definitions.
 It contains two containers: one elasticsearch instance, and a `curator` sidecar that uses cron to rotate indices once they're older than `DAYS` days old (default 7 days).

+The `elasticsearch.yml` also requires a special configuration of the kuberenetes nodes themselves to be able to run the latest versions of elasticsearch.

+    pod.beta.kubernetes.io/init-containers: '[
+      {
+      "name": "sysctl",
+        "image": "busybox",
+        "imagePullPolicy": "IfNotPresent",
+        "command": ["sysctl", "-w", "vm.max_map_count=262144"],
+        "securityContext": {
+          "privileged": true
+        }
+      }
+    ]'
+This section utilizes an init-container to run the command `sysctl -w vm.max_map_count=262144` on the kubernetes nodes themselves, which is required by Elasticsearch in versions > 4.0.

-Elasticsearch is configured to use /data as `{path.data}`, which is where the EBS volume from above is mounted.
-The wrapper startup script does two things:
+Elasticsearch is configured to use /data as `{path.data}`, which is where the GCE volume from above is mounted.
+The wrapper startup script `run.sh` does two things:

 1. It chowns the `/data` directory.
-I'm not sure _why_ this is necessary, since elasticsearch is running as root and should be able to access anything, but it is indeed necessary.
+As of Elasticsearch version 5.x you can no longer run the application as root, so we need to chown this directory before run time after its mounted.
 2. It `PUT`s the index template to the ES API.
 ES no longer support reading templates from disk, so we've resorted to this hack to add the template to the indices.
-  - One thing to watch out for is that the template won't take effect on the current indices, so we'll have to delete them on the first (and only the first) deployment (to be more specific, only when a new, fresh EBS volume is used).
+  - One thing to watch out for is that the template won't take effect on the current indices, so we'll have to delete them on the first (and only the first) deployment (to be more specific, only when a new, fresh GCE volume is used).
   - To do so, exec into one of the `elasticsearch-logging` pods and run `curl -X DELETE localhost:9200/_all` to delete all of the existing indices.

+## Special Thanks

+This repository is a heavily modified version of https://github.com/Skillshare/kubernetes-efk which is designed for aws.

+## Contributing

+If you'd like to improve on this repository or have suggestions, raise a PR or issue.
+This repository is currently being actively improved and tuned for the latest GKE/GCP updates.